Financial-Times/origami/proposals/accepted/0076-dot-github-subtree.md

 it would also not be desirable for component creators outside the origami team, who would want to diverge on at least CODEOWNERS.

+<a id="git-submodule"></a>

--   git submodule
+#### git submodule

 git [submodule](https://git-scm.com/docs/git-submodule) is probably a more straight-forward concept and we could configure dependabot to keep it up to date for us. but, no consumer-level modifications could be made.

 it also makes cloning a repository less straightforward (people need to clone with `--recursive` or use `submodule init` and `submodule update`).

 it used to be hard to work with different branches in a submodule, but that got cleaned up in git v1.8

+<a id="git-read-tree"></a>

--   git read-tree
+#### git read-tree

 [read-tree](https://git-scm.com/docs/git-read-tree) would allow us to use a subdirectory instead of a branch, but it wouldn't allow a component to apply its own modifications on top.

 <a id="supporting-examples"></a>